-The maximum cumulative stellar mass density with fixed $w_0=-1$ and various choices of $w_a$ are presented in FIG.~\ref{fig: rho}, comparing with the JWST measurement \cite{labbe2023population} for the redshift bins of $7<z<8.5$ and $8.5<z<10$.
-For a conservative star formation efficiency of $\epsilon=0.1$, neither the $\Lambda$CDM model nor the CPL parameterization fixed $w_0=-1$ can provide a satisfactory explanation for the JWST observations, even when $w_a$ as large as $0.8$.
-Similarly, for a plausible star formation efficiency $\epsilon=0.32$, it is also struggling to explain the JWST observations with the $\Lambda$CDM model.
-However, if we select appropriate $w_a$ in the CPL parameterization with $\epsilon=0.32$, the corresponding stellar mass density is consistent with the JWST measurement.
+The theoretical maximum cumulative stellar mass density is presented in Fig.~\ref{fig: rho}, with $w_0=-1$ fixed and $w_a$ varied, alongside the JWST measurement \cite{labbe2023population} for the redshift bins of $7<z<8.5$ and $8.5<z<10$.
+For a conservative star formation efficiency of $\epsilon=0.1$, neither the $\Lambda$CDM model nor the CPL parameterization with fixed $w_0=-1$ can provide a satisfactory explanation for the JWST observations, even when $w_a$ as large as $0.8$.
+Similarly, when considering a plausible star formation efficiency of $\epsilon=0.32$, it is also struggling to account for the JWST observations within the $\Lambda$CDM framework.
+However, by selecting appropriate $w_a$ in the CPL parameterization, the corresponding stellar mass density can be consistent with the JWST measurement when $\epsilon=0.32$.
 For $\epsilon=0.5$, the stellar mass density agrees with the observations for both the $\Lambda$CDM model and the CPL parameterization, with almost all the selected values of $w_a$.
-Nevertheless, star formation efficiency $\epsilon=0.5$ (i.e. half of the gas has been converted into stars), contradicts the multi-band observations \cite{behroozi2013average,behroozi2019universemachine}.
-Altogether, it is apparent that a higher star formation efficiency $\epsilon$ induces a larger stellar mass density.
-Furthermore, the results also indicate that larger values of $w_a$ lead to more massive galaxies at high redshifts.
+Nevertheless, a star formation efficiency of $\epsilon=0.5$ (i.e. half of the gas has been converted into stars) contradicts the multi-band observations \cite{behroozi2013average,behroozi2019universemachine}.
+In summary, the results indicate that higher star formation efficiency $\epsilon$ and larger values of $w_a$ lead to more massive galaxies at high redshifts.